 Six woke up in the resurrection tub, immediately noticing Three and another Six standing next to her.

 "Everything is not frakking fine!
 Next time one of you two is going to a space station in the middle of nowhere to talk to a human.
-Why the frak did I even have to go to that station if we were going to blow it up anyway?"
+Why did I have to go to that station if we were going to blow it up anyway?"

 "One wanted it."

-"Then next time he's going to be the one to go and not me!"
+"Then next time he's going to be the one to go instead of me!"

 Inside the Galactica, located in the Helios Alpha system, Starbuck was jogging through the corridors.
 She passed several people before approaching a large tour group.
 "Make a hole!"